clearflask/clearflask/INSTALLATION.md

 - `config-selfhost.cfg:com.smotana.clearflask.web.Application$Config.domain`: `yoursite.com`
 - `config-selfhost.cfg:com.smotana.clearflask.web.resource.ConnectResource$Config.domainWhitelist`: `^yoursite.com$`

-Once you load the site for the first time, a Certificate is automagically fetched for you and auto-renewed as needed.
+Once you load your site for the first time, a Certificate is auto-magically fetched for you and auto-renewed as needed.

+##### Self-managed reverse-proxy

+If instead you wish to manage certificates yourself using a reverse proxy, set the following properties to redirect to https and trust the last reverse proxy in the list:

+- `connect.config.json:disableAutoFetchCertificate`: `true`
+- `connect.config.json:forceRedirectHttpToHttps`: `true`

 ### Run